blacklanternsecurity/bbot/docs/scanning/configuration.md

 ## Module Config Options

 Many modules accept their own configuration options.
 These options have the ability to change their behavior.
-For example, the `nmap` module accepts options for `ports`, `timing`, etc. Below is a list of all possible module config options.
+For example, the `portscan` module accepts options for `ports`, `rate`, etc. Below is a list of all possible module config options.

 <!-- BBOT MODULE OPTIONS -->
 | Config Option                                  | Type   | Description                                                                                                                                                                                                                                                                                                                    | Default                                                                                                                                                                                                                                                                                                                                                                           |